The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 The Underground Garden Workforce

-And once you start paying attention to what’s happening below the surface, you may never look at a rainy day the same way again.
+Tracking rainfall, maintaining healthy moisture levels, and building rich organic soil all help support this hidden underground workforce.
+And once you start paying attention to what happens below the surface, you may never look at a rainy day the same way again.

 Back to blog